MicrosoftDocs/learn/learn-pr/iot/introduction-lambda-architecture-iot-solutions/includes/4-learn-about-cosmos-db-structure-consistency.md

 A more complex scenario exists if your IoT devices are in multiple regions.
 You would have to enable multiple write regions.
 Keeping the data in sync is a likely priority, if running analysis on the combined data.
 In this case, set a stronger consistency level such as Strong, or Bounded.

-In the scenario where the read regions are only storing the data, or performing cold analysis, the Prefix consistency level would work well too.
+In the scenario where the read regions are only storing the data, or performing cold analysis, the Prefix consistency level would work too.
 Given the order of telemetry readings is important for analysis, the lowest consistency level, Eventual, is unlikely to be appropriate for most IoT applications.

 ### Consider the response time to time-critical data

 Another issue you need to consider in your choice of IoT cloud services, is the speed of response to an apparent issue in the data.
-In our conveyor belt example, there is analysis of vibrations to give early warning of failure.
+In our conveyor belt example, there's analysis of vibrations to give early warning of failure.
 How much lag can there be after data anomalies are detected, before preventive maintenance is required?
-The kind of services you will need will depend on whether this answer is days, hours, minutes, or seconds.
-Mechanical systems lean towards the longer time spans, high-energy systems might need very quick intervention!
+The kind of services you'll need depends on whether this answer is days, hours, minutes, or seconds.
+Mechanical systems lean towards the longer time spans, high-energy systems might need quick intervention!

 ## Best practices